sjlynch/study-buddy/README.md

 ```

 ### 4. PDF Processing Tips
-- The `pdf-parse` library is already installed for you
 - PDF files can be large - think about context window limits
-- Consider different strategies: truncation, chunking, summarization, or relevance scoring
-- The PDF might fail to parse - handle this gracefully

-### 5. Testing Your Solution
-- Try asking about "photosynthesis" - it should use both JSON and PDF materials
-- Test with Ollama not running - should show a friendly error
-- Test PDF parsing failure scenarios - should handle gracefully
-- Ask about topics not in the materials - should still try to use available context

 ## 🧪 Testing Checklist

 Before submitting, make sure:
 - [ ] Chat messages send and receive successfully
 - [ ] Responses are relevant to the study materials
-- [ ] Error states are handled (Ollama not running, network errors)
-- [ ] The UI shows loading states while waiting for responses
-- [ ] The app doesn't crash on edge cases

 ## 📊 Evaluation Criteria